 This type of newsletter is distributed through e-mail and is viewed in the reader’s e-mail program.
 This type of e-mail looks like a Web page.
 It can incorporate color, photos, graphics and other design elements, such as varying typeface sizes and styles, and text that is formatted into multiple columns.
-However, only people who have HTML-capable browsers (such as recent versions of Netscape or Microsoft e-mail programs) can view these publications.
+However, only people who have HTML-capable browsers can view these publications.

 - This is the most attractive type of e-mail newsletter because you can include photos, graphics, color and other design elements.

 - HTML e-mail publications are a good alternative to more expensive printed newsletters.

 - This type of publication is ideal for people who will primarily read the newsletter on screen.